There’s been a lot of tire talk lately, which is great. Winter is coming, and you obviously want to be prepared.

 How to identify?
 M+S (Mud and Snow) on the sidewall

 Perform best in?
 Milder, dry or slightly wet conditions

 What else should you know?
 All-season tires will not perform as well as standard winter tires in severe conditions; however, all-season tires have a shape and tread design that gives better traction than summer tires in snow and ice.
 The tire industry indicates M+S tires are made of a hard compound that offers reduced traction when temperatures dip below 7C, compared to winter tires with the 3-peaked mountain and snowflake symbol.

-All of these tires are legal on highways with winter tire requirements between October 1 and March 31, as long as they have a minimum 3.5 mm tread depth.
+All of these tires are legal on highways with winter tire requirements between October 1 and March 31 or April 30, as long as they have a minimum 3.5 mm tread depth.
 Tip: pick up a tire depth gauge – they are inexpensive and available at most stores that sell auto supplies.

 For maximum stability in cold weather and on ice, snow and slush, we recommend using standard winter tires with the mountain/snowflake emblem.
 On the other hand, if you only drive in a milder area (ie. Lower Mainland) that gets rain rather than snow, you may choose all-weather or all-season tires.

 BC’s diverse range of weather can make tire shopping confusing – we know.
 That’s why we created a website to help guide your decision.
 No matter what type of tire you use, your driving performance is one of your best defences against cold, snow and ice.
 Give lots of space in poor conditions.
 And remember, speed limits are for ideal driving conditions – think dry asphalt, warm weather, windows down, wind in hair – so, please slow down when necessary.